carltheperson/advanced-js-objects/chapters/chapter-2.md

 console.log(obj2) // { changed: true }
 ```

+> ⚠️ The above illustrations of memory are greatly simplified.
+The mental model they provide still holds though.
+>

 #### Function parameters

 An assignment similar to that of variables happens to function parameters.
 Consider this example: